tomnatt/garethgwynn/cv/index.md

 # About Gareth Gwynn

-Gareth Gwynn is an experienced comedy writer, script editor, radio presenter and producer.
+Gareth Gwynn is a comedy writer, script editor, radio presenter and producer.
 He is the co-writer of the sitcoms *Ankle Tag*, *Tourist Trap*, *Bull* and *The Goodies - The Big Ben Theory*.
 He has written for *The News Quiz*, *The Now Show*, *Have I Got News For You* and *Top Gear* and is a former recipient of the BBC Radio Comedy department’s writer’s bursary.
-This is a big list of things he's done, nominally split into categories and not including the ones where he had to sign an NDA.
+This is a big list of things he's done, nominally split into categories (but not including the ones where he had to sign an NDA).

 | | | | | |
 |----| ----| ----| ----| ----|